tristanqtn/Plouf/README.md

 ## 📚 Documentation

-For more detailed information on setting up and using Plouf, please refer to the Wiki or the docs/ directory within this repository.
+For more detailed information on setting up and using Plouf, please refer to each module documentation.
+Each component of the application is documented in detail, including installation instructions, API endpoints, and frontend components.

 ## 🤝 Contributing